vetiveria/vetiveria.github.io/vetiveria/the-data/features-projections.md

 ## In Progress

-This page is focused on the features projections steps that preceded all modelling & analysis, and the consequent design matrices.
+This page focuses on the features projections steps that preceded all modelling & analysis, and the consequent design matrices.